anasedova/anasedova.github.io/_pages/about.md

 **January 2023**: I gave a talk at the [Technical University of Vienna](https://nlp.ec.tuwien.ac.at) on the potential application and future perspectives of weak supervision.

-**January 2022**: I attended the [ALPS2022 winter school](https://lig-alps.imag.fr) organized by the University of Grenoble Alpes and Naver Labs Europe on natural language processing.
+**January 2022**: I attended the [ALPS2022 winter school](https://lig-alps.imag.fr) on natural language processing organized by the University of Grenoble Alpes and Naver Labs Europe.

 **December 2021**: We are organizing a hackathon on weak supervision at the University of Vienna.
-Drop me [an email](mailto:anastasiia.sedova@univie.ac.at) for further details.
+Drop me [an email](mailto:anastasiia.sedova@univie.ac.at) for further details!

 **August 2021**: I presented our paper _"Knodle: Modular Weakly Supervised Learning with PyTorch"_ online at [ACL 2021](https://2021.aclweb.org/)!